-Mr G had a defined benefit armed forces occupational pension following his time in military service.
-In 2012, Mr G was living in the UK.
-Mr G doesn't appear to have had any interest in changing his pension at the time until he was cold-called by Caledonian.
-He says he was told he could get a much better return for his retirement than he'd get with his current scheme, which wasn't performing.
-But he wasn't told about the guarantees he'd be losing, or the risks involved.
+Mr T had a defined benefit armed forces occupational pension following his time in military service.
+In 2012, Mr T was living in the UK.
+Mr T doesn't appear to have had any interest in changing his pension at the time until he spoke with Caledonian.
+He says he was told he could have a much better pension for retirement than he'd get with his current scheme.

-Mr G had no financial expertise.
+Mr T had no financial expertise.
 He wasn't an experienced or sophisticated investor, nor was he a high net worth individual.
-Mr G was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
-Mr G signed the pre-completed paperwork in November 2012.
+Mr T was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
+Mr T signed the pre-completed paperwork in November 2012.
 The new SIPP was set up shortly afterwards and the investments were processed by Options in or around February 2013.
-The investments into which Mr G's money went are held in a bond wrapper provided by Friends Provident International ('FPI'), a regulated entity.
+The investments into which Mr T's money went are held in a bond wrapper provided by Friends Provident International ('FPI'), a regulated entity.

-Mr G is unhappy because he thinks that Options should have recognised that Caledonian had been providing him with advice to transfer a defined benefit pension to a SIPP, something that the regulator, the Financial Conduct Authority ('FCA'), views in most instances to be inherently unsuitable.
-Mr G was unaware that Caledonian wasn't regulated by the FCA (then the Financial Services Authority ('FSA')), to provide financial advice and thinks Options should have made him aware of the risks of this - and so not accepted the transfer.
+Mr T is unhappy because he thinks that Options should have recognised that Caledonian had been providing him with advice to transfer a defined benefit pension to a SIPP, something that the regulator, the Financial Conduct Authority ('FCA'), views in most instances to be inherently unsuitable.
+Mr T was unaware that Caledonian wasn't regulated by the FCA (then the Financial Services Authority ('FSA')), to provide financial advice and thinks Options should have made him aware of the risks of this - and so not accepted the transfer.
 He just signed the pre-completed forms he was given by Caledonian, trusting the advice to transfer that he'd been given.

-Mr G signed conflicting paperwork with Options in which he confirmed in one document that he'd been advised by Caledonian and in others that he hadn't had any advice.
+Mr T signed conflicting paperwork with Options in which he confirmed in one document that he'd been advised by Caledonian and in others that he hadn't had any advice.
 Options has described this as a clerical error on its part.
-And it says that it provided execution only services to Mr G, made it clear to him that it wasn't providing any advice and recommended that he approach an independent financial adviser.
+And it says that it provided execution only services to Mr T, made it clear to him that it wasn't providing any advice and recommended that he approach an independent financial adviser.

-Mr G's investments haven't achieved the returns promised and carried high fees.
-Mr G now knows the investment is unlikely to provide him with a better return than his original armed forces pension.
+Mr T's investments haven't achieved the returns promised and carried high fees.
+Mr T now knows the investment is unlikely to provide him with a better return than his original armed forces pension.
 And the benefits are likely to be worse.

-Options says that it wasn't permitted to provide Mr G with advice.
+Options says that it wasn't permitted to provide Mr T with advice.
 It was his decision to use Caledonian as his introducer.
 He signed a direct client application form in which he confirmed he'd not been advised and that he was to be a direct client.
-Options says that at numerous points in its application forms it told Mr G that he should get advice and he confirmed by signing them that he'd not been advised.
+Options says that at numerous points in its application forms it told Mr T that he should get advice and he confirmed by signing them that he'd not been advised.

-Options says that with the SIPP, Mr G is better able to benefit from pensions freedoms, can take his pension at 55 rather than 60, will be able to leave his pension pot to his chosen beneficiary after his death and be able to take a 25% tax-free lump sum on reaching retirement age.
+Options says that with the SIPP, Mr T is better able to benefit from pensions freedoms, can take his pension at 55 rather than 60, will be able to leave his pension pot to his chosen beneficiary after his death and be able to take a 25% tax-free lump sum on reaching retirement age.
 So, it doesn't think he's suffered a loss and it thinks he would have transferred his pension even if Options had intervened.
-In any event, it disagrees that it's done anything wrong in terms of the due diligence it carried out on Caledonian and the actions it took on Mr G's direct instruction.
+In any event, it disagrees that it's done anything wrong in terms of the due diligence it carried out on Caledonian and the actions it took on Mr T's direct instruction.